rudrajit15/rudrajit15.github.io/_pages/publications.md

 1. "**On the Separability of Classes with the Cross-Entropy Loss Function**" - **Rudrajit Das** and Subhasis Chaudhuri.

-    To be submitted to NeurIPS 2019.
+    Submitted to NeurIPS 2019.
 Manuscript available on request.

 2. "**A Saddle Point Escaping Algorithm and Extremal Eigenvalue Analysis of the Hessian for the Cross-Entropy Loss**" - **Rudrajit Das** and Subhasis Chaudhuri.